Denijar/SOFTENG251_A2/README.md

 There is only one StaffList encapsulated collection class.
 While the Roster class and Shift class interact with the list differently, there is a lot more of the same methods used by each.
 It made sense to leave this as one class.

-Problems Handled and Exception Use
+#### Problems Handled and Exception Use
-•	Input is null or empty
+* Input is null or empty
-•	A time input doesn’t match the required format of HH:mm o	checkPatternMatch method in TimePeriod class throws an exception
+* A time input doesn’t match the required format of HH:mm
+	* checkPatternMatch method in TimePeriod class throws an exception
-•	The start time is after or the same as the end time, or either time is 00:00 o	setDateFields method in TimePeriod class throws an exception
+* The start time is after or the same as the end time, or either time is 00:00
+	* setDateFields method in TimePeriod class throws an exception
-•	dayOfWeek string is incorrect o	getDay method in the Roster class throws an exception if the string isn’t a code for the hashmap in the WeekDays enum
+* dayOfWeek string is incorrect
+	* getDay method in the Roster class throws an exception if the string isn’t a code for the hashmap in the WeekDays enum
-•	A Shift overlaps with another or is not within the day’s working hours o	addShift method in the Day class throws an exception in both of these cases
+* A Shift overlaps with another or is not within the day’s working hours
+	* addShift method in the Day class throws an exception in both of these cases
-•	A shift already has a manager o	addStaffMember method in the Shift class throws an exception
+* A shift already has a manager
+	* addStaffMember method in the Shift class throws an exception
-•	The worker trying to be assigned has already been assigned to that shift o	addStaffMember method in the Shift class throws an exception
+* The worker trying to be assigned has already been assigned to that shift
+	* addStaffMember method in the Shift class throws an exception
-•	The user tries to schedule a shift for a day that the shop isn’t open o	getDay method in the Roster class throws an exception.
+* The user tries to schedule a shift for a day that the shop isn’t open
+	* getDay method in the Roster class throws an exception.

 The exception thrown is ShiftManException, which extends Exception.
 All exceptions are caught in the ShiftManServer class, and the corresponding error message is displayed to the user.